alainrollejr/mocodes/README.md

 While that looks awesome we estimate that there is a performance gap of about a factor 2 yet to be closed wrt C++ code that uses vendor specific intrinsics eg from the avx instruction set on Intel.
 Game on !

-For now we only support generic (ir)regular  LDPC codes and we have committed just one example (1512 x 1872) LDPC Parity Check Matrix to this repo.
+For now we only support generic (ir)regular  LDPC codes with *embarrassingly parallel* flooding decoding.
+We have committed just one example (1512 x 1872) LDPC Parity Check Matrix to this repo.
 This sparse parity check matrix has 7092 non-zero elements and is shown hereafter.

 ![ldpc_pcm](https://github.com/alainrollejr/mocodes/blob/main/codebook/example_pcm.png)